neogeek/neogeek.github.io/posts/from-zero-to-open-source.md

+---
+title: From Zero to Open Source
+subtitle: I used to be well known amongst my peers as the developer who built 80% of something and then gave up or lost interest.
+date: 06/02/2014
+---

 # From Zero to Open Source

 I used to be well known amongst my peers as the developer who built 80% of something and then gave up or lost interest.
 "Name one thing you have ever finished" is something that I would often hear in jest.